-The original plans impressed the MGC.
+The original plans impressed the Massachusetts Gaming Commission back in 2015.
 The inclusion of a hotel tower (which was changed to 5 floors) and a larger parking garage (diminished by two floors) would be great additions to the “City of Firsts” skyline.
 The hotel tower was a 25-story glass-facade hotel structure rising above the city like a beacon for a city rising from the ashes.
-It also included roughly $30 million for the construction of 54 apartments changed to apartments off-site.
-MGM Springfield Casino has announced it will contribute $11 million to the redevelopment project due to its agreement with the city.
-It will provide 54 market-rate housing units within half a mile from the casino in a historic building at Court Square in downtown Springfield.
-When finished, the six-story, 131,000-square-foot building will include 74 apartments and retail space on the ground floor and commercial office space on the second floor.

-Litigation, thy name be yours, MGM.
-If a business is confident in its product and believes in open competition, why all the lawsuits?
-If MGM International and then CEO Jim Murren were confident and sure that New England would immediately make MGM Springfield the #1 casino resort, why all the lawsuits.
-The fact is that MGM International completely misunderstood the location.
-MGM International was amazed and confused by the casino’s underachievement.
-Connecticut budget planners had expected a 25-percent drop in slot revenues from Mohegan Sun and Foxwoods Resort Casino due to MGM Springfield and Encore Boston Harbor.
-A smaller hit of 9.2 percent was the reality.
-Ex MGM Springfield President Mathis even admitted, “I think we may have underestimated that level of loyalty, and what it would take for those customers to give us a shot.”
+MGM International and then CEO Jim Murren were confident that New England would immediately make MGM Springfield the #1 casino resort.
+However, the fact is that MGM International completely misunderstood the location and the clientele.
+Then MGM Springfield President Mathis even admitted, “I think we may have underestimated that level of loyalty and what it would take for those customers to give us a shot.”

 Related Post – MGM SPRINGFIELD THREE YEARS AGO

+Springfield is nothing like Las Vegas.
 There is no glitz and glamor in Springfield.
 There are no musical fountains, and the streets are not lined with neon.
-It doesn’t have 100’s of entertainment options and world-famous chefs on every block.
-Springfield is a nice little New England city with some rough decades and is hoping for help.
-It seems the somewhat arrogant and lofty attitude of “we’re MGM – if we build it, they will come” is softening.
-Springfield ain’t Vegas, and MGM Springfield ain’t no resort casino.
-It’s about time MGM realized what it is – a really nice “locals casino.”
+Springfield is a nice little blue-collar New England city having to endure some rough decades.
+It needed MGM’s help.
+The arrogance of “we’re MGM – if we build it, they will come” does not work here, as Encore Boston Harbor also found out.
+The clientele isn’t used to having a casino in their city.
+It’s about time MGM International embraces what it is – a really nice “locals casino.”

 As Jerry Seinfeld puts it, “not that’s there’s anything wrong with that.”